 - offers nutrition tracking, meal plans, recipes, and workouts

-- includes community forum for support and motivation
+- includes a community forum for support and motivation

 - limited customization options